 Draw Inspiration From Everywhere

-West looks well beyond the interior design world for a fresh perspective, like the recent documentary on fashion designer Dries Van Noten, “the master of mixing prints and colors,” she says.
+West looks well beyond the interior design world for a fresh perspective, like the recent documentary on fashion designer Dries Van Noten, “the master of and colors,” she says.